broekema41/obsidian-vcf-contacts/README.md

 Photo's avatars can also be imported from file and will be resized so that they become a integrated part of the contact markdown file by default.

+💡 Heads-up: The PHOTO field is a bit of a troublemaker when it comes to sync, tools, app interoperability. if there is a avatar loaded into obsidian we will not overwrite it with external data.

 | **vCard Field**  | **Readable Name**      | **Example**                                |
 |------------------|------------------------|--------------------------------------------|
 | `PHOTO`          | Profile Picture URL    | `https://example.com/photos/foo-bar.jpg`   |